G-FM7XW4HT16

 Integrative negotiation, otherwise known as integrative bargaining/interest-based bargaining/win-win bargaining, is a negotiation strategy where parties compromise and bargain to find a solution which satisfies each other’s needs and concerns.
 What is integrative negotiation?
 Integrative negotiation, otherwise known as integrative bargaining/interest-based bargaining/win-win bargaining, is a negotiation strategy where parties compromise and bargain to find a solution which satisfies each other’s needs and concerns.

-• What is conciliation?
+• What is workplace mediation?

 bottom of page